Continued From Part Two: Diet and Supplements that Help You Quit Smoking.

 How to Use Herbs to Quit Smoking

 Unless otherwise stated, the herbs listed below can be taken as a tea or in tincture or capsule form.
 Some herbs, if noted, can even be smoked.

 Some herbs can taste unpleasant.
 If the taste is preventing you from taking a herb regularly, then try mixing it in with another herbal tea that you do enjoy drinking.

 Certain herbs, such as lobelia, require a lower dose, whereas other herbs can be taken at a higher dose.
-In general, most herbs are not taken more than 3x per day, and each dose can be one cup of tea, or 10-30 drops of tincture.
-If you are taking capsules, follow the directions on the bottle as potency will vary according to manufacturer.
+In general, most herbs are not taken more than 3x per day, and each dose can be one cup of tea or 10-30 drops of tincture.
+If you are taking capsules, follow the directions on the bottle as potency will vary according to the manufacturer.

 Calamus (Acorus calamus)

-Calamus, otherwise know as Sweet Flag, helps to eliminate excess mucus and clear congestion in the bronchioles.
+Calamus, otherwise known as Sweet Flag, helps to eliminate excess mucus and clear congestion in the bronchioles.
 It is traditionally used to treat asthma, bronchitis, and whooping cough, but is also of great use in removing the residual toxins in the lungs from cigarette smoking.

 Calamus is a calming and centering herb.
 It also has stimulating properties, and while it can treat anxiety, it will also give you the extra energy and stamina that you need while in withdrawal.

 Also, a well know digestive aid, calamus can help relieve upset stomach that may occur during the acute phases of withdrawal.
 Because of its effects on digestion, calamus tends to increase appetite, so be aware of this if you are taking calamus and are concerned with putting on weight once you quit smoking.